async-profiler/async-profiler/README.md

  JVM is in the middle of long-running garbage collection.
  How to check: run `kill -3 PID`.
 Healthy JVM process should print a thread dump and heap info in its console.
+ 5. Some JVMs do not provide attach mode.
+The attach mode is supported for e.g.
+ Oracle JDK, OpenJDK HotSpot, and IBM JDK based on OpenJ9.

 ```
 Failed to inject profiler into <pid>